nmoskaleva/dfs-trucreds-hackathon-1/submission-guides/video-creation-guide.md

 9. When you are connected on all devices and ready to record, using your Discover device, click ‘More’ in the top navigation bar, then ‘Start recording.’
 It typically takes about 5-10 seconds for the actual recording to begin.

-10. Return to your personal device(s) and start your presentation.
+10. At this point the attendees using the personal device can start sharing their screen.
 Share any screens as necessary.

-11. When you are done, click ‘More’ and then ‘Stop Recording.’
-End the meeting.
-A recording and transcription will be available in your recent Teams chats.
+11. When the meeting is done then host can click ‘More’ and then ‘Stop Recording’ to end the meeting.
+A recording and transcription will be available in the Microsoft Teams chat for the session.

-12. Locate video file in the recent Teams chat.
+12. Once Microsoft teams has completed the processing of the recording, the host can locate the video file in the recent Teams chat.
 Click on the 3 dots in the top right corner of the video file and select ‘Get link.’
 Submit this URL using the Hackathon submission form.